flotiq/flotiq-docs/docs/API/open-api-schema.md

     }
   }
 ],

 ...

 ```

-The category field relates to the definition of the 'categories' type.
-But the definition of the category is a definition of the DataSource type.
+!!! notice
+    The `DataSource` schemas are a way we use to create relations (links)
+    between objects across different Content Type Definitions.

+In the schema above - the `categories` field requires objects of `category` type, but it's not
+clear looking at the definition.
+When add the `hydrate=1` parameter when generating the OpenAPI
-When we set hydrate to 1, we will get a change in the definition of the 'categories' field:
+schema, we will get a schema properly reflecting the link to `category`:

 ```json
 "product": {